the1lab/1lab/src/Cat/Displayed/Instances/Pullback.lagda.md

 # Pullback of a displayed category

-If we have a category $E$ displayed over $B$, then a functor $F : X \to B$ defines a (contravariant) "change-of-base" action, reasulting in a category $F^*(E)$ displayed over $X$.
+If we have a category $E$ displayed over $B$, then a functor $F : X \to B$ defines a (contravariant) "change-of-base" action, resulting in a category $F^*(E)$ displayed over $X$.

 <!--